When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 Getting beyond saleability and addressing likely dealbreakers, when it comes to making decisions about which home improvements to make, it’s helpful to know which ones are likely to return on their investment.

-The majority of this data in this blog is from Remodeling’s 2016 Cost Vs Value Report.
+The majority of the data in this blog is from Remodeling’s 2016 Cost Vs Value Report.
 Every percentage is given in relation to the investment made and not the total value of the home.

 For instance,

 Finished basements are likely to provide a 72.8% return on investment.
-If you spend $16,322.00 to finish the basement on a home you’re listing for $183,000 , you’re able to pass 72.8% back to the buyer.
+If you spend $16,322.00 to finish the basement on a home you’re listing for $183,000, you’re able to pass 72.8% back to the buyer.

 This improvement could increase the value of your home by $11,882.42, giving you a new total of $194,882.42.